Chapter Introduction

 Then I heard the man clothed in linen, who was above the waters of the river, when he held up his right hand and his left hand to heaven, and swore by Him who lives forever, that it shall be for a time, times, and half a time; and when the power of the holy people has been completely shattered, all these things shall be finished.
 (Daniel 12:7)

-In Daniel's vision, within the things he saw in the vision, the angel declared there were 3-1/2 years remaining.
-In John's vision, the lifting of the hand and sworn oath determine the time had come.
+In Daniel’s vision, within the things he saw in the vision, the angel declared there were 3 1/2 years remaining.
+In John’s vision, the lifting of the hand and sworn oath determined the time had come.
 There would be no more delay.
+This may mark the beginning of the Great Tribulation.

-This may have been the answer to the martyr cry for vengeance in chapter six.
+This may have been the answer to the martyr's cry for vengeance in chapter six.

 “How long, O Lord, holy and true, until You judge and avenge our blood on those who dwell on the earth?”
 (Rev 6:10)

-Did you ever count to your kids to get their attention?
-"You have to the count of 3 to start cleaning your room and you better get going.
+Did you ever give your kids a countdown to get their attention?
+"You have to count to 3 to start cleaning your room, and you better get going.
 One...... you better move!!
 Two........
 I'm not kidding!!
-Two and half......Two and 3/4.......Two and 7/8.......2 and 15/16."
+Two and a half......Two and 3/4.......Two and 7/8.......2 and 15/16."
 Why did we do that?
 We wanted them to make the right choice!
 We delayed that punishment as long as we could.
-That's what we see hear.
-This is another interlude, another warning, another testimony so that God may call all men, but it sounds as if the delays are over.
+That's what we see here.
+This is another interlude, another warning, another testimony so that God may call all men, but the delays are over.

-The angel announced, the mystery of God would be finished.
+The angel announced that the mystery of God would be finished.

-All these are mysteries of God that have been revealed to us by God.
-As we look at this passage saying the mystery of God is finished, we can see all the mystery of God has been declared and revealed.
-The word 'declared' is the 'euangileso'; preach, evangelize bring good news, declare the gospel.
-God will have dealt with mankind, declaring the good news and the it appears the door is about to shut.
+All these are God's mysteries that have been revealed to us.
+As we look at this passage saying the mystery of God is finished, we can see that all the mysteries of God will have been declared and revealed.
+The word “declared” is the ‘euangileso’ and means to preach, evangelize, bring good news, or declare the gospel.
+God will have dealt with mankind, declaring the good news, and it appears the door is about to shut.

 The bad news of the first six trumpets was doom and gloom.
-With the 7th trumpet will come the good news.
+With the seventh trumpet will come the good news to the redeemed.
+His wrath will be completed on a fallen, rebellious world.

 Revelation 10:8-11

 Notice the 3rd mention of the angel being astride the land and sea.
 To get a third mention in only 8 verses makes this very important to the message.
-This angel stands in the sovereign power of God holding this little book that is open.
-Don't make the mistake of thinking the small size of this scroll makes it unimportant.
+This angel stands in the sovereign power of God, holding this little book that is open.
+Don’t make the mistake of thinking the small size of this scroll makes it unimportant.
 In fact, it seems completely opposite of that.
-It is a small book, a simple message, but it is profound, eternity changing and time is short.
+It is a small book with a simple message, but it is profound, eternity-changing, and time is short.

-The same voice that spoke from heaven telling John to seal up the words of the 7 thunders now directs him to take the little scroll.
-This little book is unsealed, its message visible and available.
-John enters the narrative of the vision, becoming part of it when he has to take the scroll.
-He was to take it and eat it.
-With the direction came a warning that it would upset the stomach even though it tasted sweet as honey when it was eaten.
+The same voice that spoke from heaven telling John to seal up the words of the seven thunders now directed him to take the little scroll.
+This little book was unsealed, its message visible and available.
+John entered the narrative of the vision, becoming part of it when was instructed to take the scroll.
+He took it and ate it as the angel warned him it would make his stomach bitter even though it tasted as sweet as honey.

-• To truly taste and see that the Lord is good (Psalm 34:8) do we not have to understand our want and need?
+- To truly taste and see that the Lord is good (Psalm 34:8), do we not have to understand our need?

 And desperately wicked;